andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 - I WAS GOING TO TELL EVERYONE WHAT TO DO,
 - BUT WITHOUT HANDS ON.

+NEAR ENEMIES:
+- Domain Driven Design isn't done "to" teams, it's done "by" teams.
+Ubiquitous language needs to be _ubiquitous_.
+- Hands on modellers need to be _hands on_.
+- Domain Driven Design isn't for governance and _control_, it's a tool to _enable_.
+People need to be trusted and helped to use it.

 ---

 ### Ownership [GT] <<<<<< TO COME from @gaythu-rajan

-Architects wanted to 'own' the model and be the gatekeepers. -> I need to say something about people, desire to control which curtails the innovation in model @gaythu-rajan to add more bits here
+Architects wanted to not only 'own' the model, they also wanted to be its gatekeepers. -> I need to say something about people, desire to control which curtails the innovation in model

+@gaythu-rajan to add more bits here

+@andrewharmellaw Again I think this fits really nice as a follow-up to my slide above, or as a topic sliced into it.
+Actually, having read the slide below I think we could chop this up a little (i.e. put the slide boundaries in different places.)

 ---